raisedevs/raise-dev-library/README.md

     </details>

 1. Ensure that the "Last Seen" for your `Device` is updated in the Raise.dev Console.
 This will happen even if there is no new `Version` available whenever an update is requested.
+If it is not: check that WiFi is connected and the debug logs do not show any unexpected errors.

 1. Whenever `raiseDev.updateFirmware()` is called, if it hasn't been too long since the last check, it will check for a new `Version` in the Raise.dev Console.
    If the version differs from `VERSION_STRING_FROM_GIT`, your microcontroller's firmware will be auto-updated to that version.